Partnering with the Next Generation of Business Minds

 When it comes to the world of business, there are two things that we have found to be true: the best ideas don’t always come from the inside, and giving back is essential.

 At Reliable, we’ve been proud to embody both of these principles at the same time through our participation with the Suffolk University MBA program.
-Located in the heart of Boston’s Back Bay, Suffolk is a hotbed of business minds — current and future CEOs, executives and innovators.
+Located in Downtown Boston, Suffolk is a hotbed of business minds — current and future CEOs, executives and innovators.
 Suffolk’s recently redesigned MBA program places an emphasis on real-world experience, and each year its students collaborate with several businesses as part of their degree pursuit.
 As one of those businesses, we are privileged to provide students with practical business experience; in return, they give us fresh insights that help us grow our own business.

 Since the start of 2018, we’ve been fortunate enough to be included as a business case study for an MBA-level class called “Collaborate,” taught by Jason Peterson, J.D., an associate professor and the Chair of the school’s Business Law and Ethics department.
 In this class, Peterson uses business case studies “to provide context for classroom content.”

 As a rapidly growing company, our case study with the MBA candidates focuses on managing business growth in operations, human resources and strategy.

 “For this type of partnership to be successful, you need a client that really welcomes the students into their world.
 Reliable has been very open and excited to work with us,” Peterson says.
 “They give our students a lot of access, and in return, they get professional consulting from our accomplished MBA students.
 It’s a great experience for both sides.”